 Highly variable; dependent on where one lives.

-Newly-elected governors may choose not to grant pardons; state governors would not be able to pardon federal crimes.
+Newly elected governors may choose not to grant pardons.
+If efforts to ban abortion succeed at the federal level, state governors would not be able to grant pardons as governors are not able to pardon federal crimes.